 From My Bedroom (How I grew my Etsy business into a Physical Storefront)

-It started out like most craft type businesses do.
+It started out like most craft-type businesses do.
 I had a need, I couldn't find anything for my need, and thus a business is born.

 That is the quick version.
 The long story is that in February 2016 I was about to get married in June, a destination wedding, and wanted to gift our guests with a cute little bag for the flight.
-I thought it would get them excited for the trip and help with little things like an eye mask, travel checklist, snacks, etc. I have to mention that in the back of my mind I already was looking to create a business.
+I thought it would get them excited about the trip and help with little things like an eye mask, travel checklist, snacks, etc. I have to mention that in the back of my mind I already was looking to create a business.
 I wanted to quit my job before leaving for our wedding.
 We were going to be gone for about a month and I knew a new job wouldn't really be okay with this so soon and I always wanted to grow a business.

 I finally placed my shop on "vacation" (the first and last time I have done that), finished up the last of my orders and flew to Greece to marry my best friend.
 It was perfect.

 We were already growing out of our studio and I was looking for space sometime in July and stumbled upon an ad for shared retail space.
-I love being able to make small incremental moves, so for someone to offer half their space for retail felt like a great next to move towards having our own retail one day.
+Personally, I love being able to make small incremental moves, so for someone to offer half their space for retail felt like a great next to move towards having our own retail one day.
 Try it out, ya know?
-Worked out a deal and then took some space at a retail shop in Highland park, Los Angeles.
+Worked out a deal and then took some space at a retail shop in Highland Park, Los Angeles.

 This is where it got interesting.
-I guess even with our share, the other business was not working they needed to close shop just a few months after we moved in.
+I guess even with our share, the other business was not working very well and they needed to close shop just a few months after we moved in.
 They asked if I wanted to take over the full shop and I was about to choke.
 I never in my wildest dreams thought that would be happening so soon.
 I thought I was just doing a trial run for a little while to get up the courage to actually take on a full shop.
 Life isn't black and white and the answer wasn't easy.
 Sure, I'd love to take on the full shop, but could I?
-I negotiated a deal and realized things were going to work but it was going to be really tight for a couple months as we grew more, especially now as a local party supply shop.
+I negotiated a deal and realized things were going to work but it was going to be really tight for a couple of months as we tried to grow more, especially now as a local party supply shop.

 We are still in the thick of it, but I can see the light at the end of the tunnel.
-It was a little bit of everything: luck, passion, drive, work-ethic.
+It was a little bit of everything: luck, passion, drive, work ethic.
 All of it together brought me to where I am now.
 An owner of a little shop called Party Art Community.
 We focus on party supplies, small gifts and bringing affordable workshops to the local community.
 It's pretty dope to look back and realize how far I've come.